Alamitos Beach, Long Beach, California: Nightlife

 Alamitos Beach is known for its vibrant nightlife and for its significant LGBT community.
 The Broadway Corridor business district in Alamitos Beach is home to many well-established bars, restaurants, and other businesses that are mostly gay-owned and operated or cater especially to the Lesbian, Gay, Bisexual and Transgender community.
 The coffee houses and restaurants, which typically remain open until at least midnight, are "gay-friendly" but also serve a large straight clientele.
 The 4th Street Corridor, along the constituting northern border of Alamitos Beach, is where bars are located.
 The shops and restaurants along Shoreline Village and the Pike are also within walking distance.

 Events

 Ocean Blvd is the home of many city events, including the Toyota Grand Prix, Long Beach Marathon, the Long Beach Pride Parade, and the Amgen Tour of California Bike Race to name a few.

 Politics

 Alamitos Beach is part of Long Beach's 2nd Council district, and is represented by Councilwoman Cindy Allen.

-2028 Summer Olympics
+2028 Summer Olympics and Paralympics

 Alamitos Beach is scheduled to host the beach volleyball competitions during the 2028 Summer Olympics in Los Angeles.

-Temporary courts and seating will be constructed on the beach to accommodate athletes, officials, and spectators, in a similar manner to previous Olympic beach volleyball venues.
+It will also host blind football during the 2028 Summer Paralympics.Temporary courts and seating will be constructed on the beach to accommodate athletes, officials, and spectators, in a similar manner to previous Olympic beach volleyball venues.